Wood Paneling Ideas and Tips

 - Keep the new design on budget

-Select from an array of light to dark wood colors with our laminate Library Paneling for an economical product that requires no finishing, or select from any our our fine wood veneer panels, for custom styling down to choosing the stain finish you'll use!
+Select from an array of light to dark wood colors with our laminate Library Paneling for an economical product that requires no finishing, for custom styling down to choosing the stain finish you'll use!
 Either option can create a great space!

 Paneling Cleaning Tip!